Find out the pros and cons of 4 alternative water

-While ultrasonic water meters have a lot going for them, they also have a few serious downsides that make them less attractive — especially in the eyes of budget-conscious hoteliers:
+While ultrasonic water meters have a lot going for them, they also have a few serious downsides that make them less attractive — especially in the eyes of budget-conscious property owners:

 Firstly, there’s no denying that ultrasonic flow meters require a bigger financial investment than any of the other water measurement alternatives discussed here.

-Secondly, since voluntarily closing the hotel down for renovations is really not an option, there are really only two situations where it makes sense to choose an ultrasonic flow meter: when you’re building a new hotel from ground up, or when you’re looking to replace your old water meter anyway.
+Secondly, since voluntarily closing your residential or commercial property down for renovations is not an option, there are really only two situations where it makes sense to choose an ultrasonic flow meter: when you’re building a new property from ground up, or when you’re looking to replace your old water meter anyway.

 Thirdly, as utility companies typically own water meters, you may have limited influence in its model even if you did wish to replace it.